awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

    **Optional IAM APIs**

-   \(Optional\) To enable an IAM user to create roles or instance profiles using the IAM console, you must add the following actions to the policy:
+   \(Optional\) To enable a user to create roles or instance profiles using the IAM console, you must add the following actions to the policy:
    + `iam:AddRoleToInstanceProfile`
    + `iam:AttachRolePolicy`
    + `iam:CreateInstanceProfile`